rsolani/Python-MongoDB/README.md

 # Python-MongoDB
-Python example accessing a mongodb database and executing a query
+Python 3 example accessing a mongodb database and executing a simple query